jrhawley/bio-jtools-rs/README.md

 ### filter

-Filter reads in an HTS file by their qname.
+Filter an HTS file by its query names.
+Currently only implemented for SAM/BAM files

 ### jaccard